-If this is your first time helping with SecureDrop documentation, consider working on low-hanging fruit to become familiar with the process.
+If this is your first time contributing to SecureDrop documentation, consider working on low-hanging fruit to become familiar with the process.

 All software deployed with SecureDrop is installed via Debian GNU/Linux packages via Ansible.
 The primary repository is controlled, maintained, and signed by Freedom of the Press Foundation employees.
 The current responsibilities of the release manager are covered in detailed documentation.

 If you are a Debian developer you can help improve packaging and the release process:

 SecureDrop is translated using Weblate.
 We provide a detailed guide for translators, and feel free to contact us in the translation section of the SecureDrop forum for help.
 Non-English forum discussions are also welcome.